cdelashmutt-pivotal/nginx-route-service/README.md

 ## Preparing to use the Service
 ### Configuration
 The configuration for NGINX is in the `nginx.conf` file in this repo.
-The configuration needs to be modified for your particular setup.
-In particular, the `resolver` entry under the `http` block needs to be updated to point to the DNS server for your environment.

-The server is configured to cache to local disk, use local memory to store keys, and retain responses for 1 minute.
-This configuration is likely to need to be changed for your application.
+By default, the NGINX server will be configured to cache to local disk, use local memory to store keys, and retain responses for 1 minute.
+This configuration likely will need to be changed for your application.
 Refer to http://nginx.org/en/docs/http/ngx_http_proxy_module.html for more options on configuration.
+Particularly, you will probably will be interested in the `location` block inside the `server` block to modify caching parameters.

 ### Pushing to Cloud Foundry
 1. Clone this repo.